Diabetes and cardiovascular disease are increasing at an alarming rate

 According to the Australian Bureau of Statistics’ National Health Survey, one in every four children are at risk of developing this condition.
 This growing pandemic needs our urgent attention and action now.

-Jacqui Nielson is a proud mother of two beautiful little girls — Evie, who’s 3, and Harriet, who’s 6-months-old.
+Jacqui Nielson is a proud mother of two beautiful little girls — Evie, who is 3, and Harriet, who is 6-months-old.
 Before she got pregnant, she considered herself to be quite a fit person, exercising regularly and eating a balanced diet.

-When Jacqui got pregnant, she kept up her exercise and healthy eating as best as she could.
-As you can imagine, she was shocked when she learned of her diagnosis in both pregnancies and she was worried how it would impact her children, and the implications it would have on their future.
+Understandably, she was in shock when she was diagnosed with gestational diabetes in both her pregnancies.
+She was worried how it would impact her children, and the implications it would have on their future.

 Like all parents, she wants them to have the best possible start in life.